project-gemmi/gemmi/docs/mol.rst

 * Any category (RDBMS table) can be written as a CIF loop (table).
   If such a table would have a single row it can be (and always is in wwPDB) written as key-value pairs.
-  So when accessing a value it is safer to use abstraction that hides this syntactic detail (``cif::TableView`` in Gemmi).
+  So when accessing a value it is safer to use abstraction that hides the difference between a loop and a key-value pair (``cif::TableView`` in Gemmi).

 * Arguably, the mmCIF format is harder to parse than the old PDB format.
   Using ``grep`` and ``awk`` to extract atoms will work only with files written in a specific layout, usually by a particular software.
-  Sadly, the wwPDB FAQ encourages it, so one may expect portability problems when using mmCIF.
+  It is unfortunate that the wwPDB FAQ encourages it, so one may expect portability problems when using mmCIF.

 * Four columns in the atoms (``_atom_site``) table have "author defined alternatives" (``.auth_*`` instead of ``.label_*``).